for undergraduate students

 How will my financial aid be applied to my charges each semester?

-Financial aid is applied directly to the student account to address charges incurred, such as tuition and fees, and room and board (if you reside on-campus).
+Financial aid is sent to the Student & Departmental Account Services office at the beginning of each semester; and applied directly to the student account to address charges incurred such as tuition and fees, and room and board (if you reside on-campus).
 Financial aid cannot be applied to the student account until all of the required action steps to secure the aid have been completed and the funds have actually been received at the College.

 Can I use financial aid to purchase books?

 Aid applied to a student account that exceeds the amount of charges incurred will create a credit balance that may be refunded to the student.
-Refunds are processed after the first day of classes in each semester and only when a credit actually exists on a student account.
+The Student & Departmental Account Services office processes refunds after the first day of classes in each semester, and only when a credit actually exists on a student account.
 With this in mind, it is important to arrive at the College each semester with sufficient funding to purchase books or address initial expenses associated with living off-campus.